keu/docs/astro/view-logs.md

 :::info

-Astro has early access support for forwarding Airflow task logs and basic Airflow metrics to [Datadog](https://www.datadoghq.com/).
-To enable log forwarding, [submit a request to Astronomer Support](astro-support.md).

-In your request, make sure to provide your Datadog API key and identify on which Astro cluster(s) you want to enable the integration.

-If you're interested in forwarding task logs to other third-party logging tools, contact Astronomer Support.
+If you need to forward task logs to other third-party logging tools, contact [Astronomer support](https://cloud.astronomer.io/support).

 :::